 - Casino and video poker customers.
 Ignition is also well-known for its casino and excellent video poker – therefore there are a lot of gamblers than can use their casino/betting account to play in the poker room, and playing against gamblers is like printing money.

 Smart poker players look for the easiest poker sites to play at.
-I decided to write down some thoughts on the subject - here's my opinion on which US poker sites you should play at to get the most bang for your buck.
+We decided to write down some thoughts on the subject – here’s the collected wisdom of GTO’s experts on which US poker sites you should play at to get the most bang for your buck.

 What makes a poker site “easy”?